Swinburne Early Leaders Program

 - Career planning (offered on campus and as a webinar)

-Students who successfully complete the Early Leaders Program will receive an ATAR adjustment when they apply to Swinburne.
+Students who successfully complete the Early Leaders Program will receive additional aggregate points towards their ATAR when they apply to Swinburne.
 During VTAC assessments, Swinburne will automatically award one aggregate point to students for each completed category with a maximum of two aggregate points per student.

 Got questions?
 Email us at firstname.lastname@example.org.